Natural Numbers

 FAQs on Natural Numbers

-The four basic properties of natural numbers in math are:
+The four basic properties of natural numbers in math are given below.
+A detailed explanation of these properties is given above on this page:

 - Closure property